 A: FOIA stands for the South Carolina Freedom of Information Act, which was enacted to provide direct access to the functions of government to the general public and press.

-A: Before filing a formal FOIA request, you may want to call or visit the public first and ask for the information you’re seeking.
-A formal FOI request may not be needed.
-If one is required, your request must be in writing.
+A: Before filing a formal FOIA request, you may want to call or visit the public Records office first and ask for the information you are seeking.
+A formal FOIA request may not be needed.
+If one is required, this request must be in writing.

 A: Generally speaking there is a fee that the public bodies are allowed to charge under FOIA.
 This fee may vary depending on the type of the request.
-A fee may be charge not to exceed the actual cost of searching for and making copies.
+A fee may be charged not to exceed the actual cost of research and making copies.

-A: Each public body, upon written request, have fifteen days (excluding Saturdays, Sundays, and legal public holidays) to respond to your request.
+A: Each public body, upon written request, has ten days (excluding weekends and legal, public holidays) to respond to a request.
+If the requested information is older than two years, this increases to twenty days.

 A: Yes.
 There is nothing under this Act that prevents the public body from charging an hourly rate, but it has to be a reasonable rate..